stmario/hunters_and_gatherers/README.md

 A barrier is a virtual wall.
 Walls are paths that are never taken.
 By defining a goal we implicitly create barriers and a meta emerges.
 >>>>>>> Stashed changes
+A beautiful song in a forest can only be heard by those who know what trees are.